The Boots Black Friday sale is live and it has genuinely impressed me

 Whether you're stocking up on makeup bag essentials or investing in a high-tech beauty tool, the Boots Black Friday sale has you covered

-The Boots Black Friday sale is here – and it is impressive.
-I’m talking deals on the Dyson airwrap and Oura ring, as well as perfume deals, and offers on makeup, skincare and more.
-So if you’re getting a head start on the Christmas shopping, there’s no better place to start.
+The Boots Black Friday sale is here, with huge savings across the board.
+The beauty giant has dropped deals on the Dyson airwrap and Oura ring, with perfume deals and offers on make-up, skincare and more up for grabs.
+So whether you want to get some early Christmas shopping done or just want to pamper yourself, there’s no better place to start.

-When it comes to Black Friday, this isn’t Boots’ first rodeo, so it’s no surprise to find 50 per cent (or more) off brands like Philips, Estee Lauder and more.
+This isn’t Boots’ first Black Friday rodeo, so it’s no surprise to find 50 per cent (or more) off brands like Philips and Estee Lauder, to name a few.
 Even if you aren’t looking to fork out, affordable brands like The Ordinary are often reduced, too, so you can save extra on your budget favourites.

 I’ve collated a list of the crème de la crème deals for your perusal, informed by my expertise as a beauty writer.
 I’ll be updating the deals hourly as new, enticing offers pop up, so you can shop with ease, free from inflated discounts and thimble-sized samples.
 Happy saving.